ClintH/kattegat/INSTALL.md

 # Getting Started

 We'll be using the terminal ("command prompt" on Windows) to do a lot of stuff.
-I use a $ to show what you need to type at the prompt - don't actually type the $.
+I use a $ to show what you need to type at the prompt - **don't actually type the $**.
 You can read more about the [Mac OS X terminal](http://www.dummies.com/how-to/content/how-to-use-basic-unix-commands-to-work-in-terminal.html) and [Windows command prompt](http://www.sophos.com/en-us/support/knowledgebase/13195.aspx)

 ## Step 1: Installing Node and Git